Lunairi/42-Expert_System/README.md

 - A + B => C
 - A => B
 - =A
-- ?A
+- ?C
-- Results: True
+- Results: C is True

 # The conditions we have to fulfill
 - "AND" conditions.
 For example, "If A and B and [...] then X"